|

 like most training seminars you will find provided by others.

-Our training sessions include technical, customer service, business start-up assistance, and we do what nobody else does, Absolutely FREE, by offering Unlimited Future assistance, for all attendees of the Appliance Repair Tech School!
+start-up assistance, and we do what nobody else does, Absolutely FREE,

 You will not find this additional future assistance,